 Mexico in January

-- Merida International Arts Festival – This festival hosted in the Yucatan’s city of Merida, a destination renowned for its rich year-round cultural scene, takes place for over two weeks in January, January 4-21 in 2018.
+Mérida Fest – This festival hosted in the Yucatan’s city of Merida, a destination renowned for its rich year-round cultural scene, takes place for over two weeks in early January.
 It includes a wide range of concerts, art exhibits and cultural events.

 Mexico in February

 Día De La Candelaria – Celebrated nationwide during the first week of February, this holiday brings music and dancing, processions, feasts and other festivities that culminate in a blessing of seed and candles in a ceremony mixing pre-Hispanic and European traditions to mark the end of winter.
 Those who attended Día de los Reyes, reunite to share the hot chocolate and tamales at a party hosted by the recipient of the doll found in the cake.
 The colonial riverside city of Tlacotalpan hosts a music festival simultaneously during this time which showcases traditional Veracruz-style music.

 Carnaval – Carnaval is hosted in many cities throughout Mexico over the weekend before Lent, typically in early February.
 It’s a big event that mixes Easter images with traditions from pre-Columbia times.
 The elaborate festivities include parades, floats, costumes, music and dancing in the streets.
 Mazatlan and Veracruz are the most popular Carnaval destinations, though you’ll find numerous smaller celebrations hosted across Mexico.

 Festival Sayulita – From February 1st to the 5th, the bohemian surf town of Sayulita on Riviera Nayarit hosts a film festival that includes beachfront and private screenings of films, live music, a lecture series, master tastings, as well as tequila and food pairings.